nba

 • Nashville Bar Foundation

-The "It" Bar Association in the "It" City
+The Nashville Bar Association

 The Nashville Bar Association, established in 1831, is a professional organization serving the legal community of Nashville, Tennessee.
 The NBA—with over 2,500 members—is the largest metropolitan bar association in Tennessee.